escottgoodwin/lango-trans-de/README.md

 **2. Updating Doc2Vec Model**

 Contiuous Update of Corpus Doc2Vec Model.
 Currently, every time articles are added to the corpus, the entire Doc2Vec model must be generated from scratch.
-Developing a continuous updating method where new articles can be added to an existing Doc2Vec model would lead to signficant speed improvements.
+Developing a continuous updating method where new articles can be added to an existing Doc2Vec model would lead to significant improvements in speed.

-4. Pre-Trained Word Vectors
+**4. Pre-Trained Word Vectors**

-Using pre-trained word vectors such as FastText with Doc2Vec.
+Using pre-trained word vectors, such as FastText, with Doc2Vec.

 5. Article Recommendations by Date